amcginlay/kafka-bridge/README.md

 1. Copy `config/config.example.yaml` to `config/config.yaml`.
 2. Adjust the file:
-   - `sourceCluster`: brokers plus TLS certs/keys for the mTLS-protected cluster hosting the source topics.
+   - `sourceClusters`: list of named brokers plus TLS certs/keys for each mTLS-protected cluster hosting source topics; each has its own `sourceGroupId`.
    - `bridgeCluster`: brokers (and optional TLS) for the cluster hosting reference feeds and destination topics.
-   - `clientId`, `sourceGroupId`, `referenceGroupId`: identifiers reused across consumers and producers.
+   - `clientId`, `referenceGroupId`: identifiers reused across consumers and producers.
    - `http`: optional admin server, `listenAddr` defaults to `:8080`.
 POST reference payloads here instead of (or in addition to) consuming them from reference topics.
    - `storage`: optional persistence; set `path` (e.g., `/var/lib/kafka-bridge/cache.json`) and `flushInterval` to keep cached reference values across restarts.
    - `routes`: each route declares a single `sourceTopic`, destination topic, and per-reference-topic `matchFields` (field paths such as `fieldA` or `subObj.fieldB`) that are extracted from reference payloads; source payloads are matched if any cached value appears anywhere in the message.